-You must get Prior Approval for certain radiology procedures (including CT, MRI, MRA, MRS, PET scans, and echocardiograms) and polysomnography (sleep studies).
+You must get Prior Approval for certain radiology procedures (including CT, MRI, MRA, MRS and PET scans) and polysomnography (sleep studies).
 See page 1.

-For information about Therapy Services, see page 20.
+For information about therapy services, see page 20.

 Outpatient Medical Services

 The Plan Covers care you receive from a Provider or Professional when you are not an Inpatient.
 These visits include: